braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cloud_storage/amazon_s3.md

 You can also add the following customizations based on your needs:

 - Folder Path (defaults to `currents`)
-- Server-Side, At-Rest AES-256 Encryption (defaults to OFF) - Includes the "x-amz-server-side-encryption" header
+- Server-Side, At-Rest AES-256 Encryption (defaults to OFF) - Includes the `x-amz-server-side-encryption` header

 Click **Launch Current** to continue.